Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Multi-fidelity data fusion with active subspaces

 \begin{remark}[Nonlinear level-set learning as LF model] If NLL is employed to build the low-fidelity level, only the first step of Algorithm~\ref{algo:mfas_dependent} is changed.
 For our applications, the GPR designed with NLL has dimension one. \end{remark}

 \begin{remark}[Markov property] Theoretically the observations $\{y^{q}_{i}\}$ should be noiseless for each level of fidelity $q$ in order to preserve the Markov property~\cite{perdikaris2017nonlinear}.
-However in practice could be beneficial in some applications to add noise at each fidelity level. \end{remark}
+However, in practice, it could be beneficial in some applications to add noise at each fidelity level, or constraint the noise levels from below in order to avoid overfitting. \end{remark}